Agricultural & Applied Economics Association

 The Agricultural and Applied Economics Association (AAEA) is a professional association of people working in agricultural and applied economics.

 History

 In 1910, the American Farm Management Association was founded at Iowa State University.
-In 1919, ithe association was renamed the American Farm Economics Association.
+In 1919, the association was renamed the American Farm Economics Association.
 In 1968, a group left the organization and formed the American Agricultural Economics Association.
 The organisation was later renamed the Agricultural and Applied Economics Association.

 The association holds an annual meeting.
 The Journal of the Agricultural and Applied Economics Association was launched in 2021.

 Fellows of the association include Scott H. Irwin and Elisabeth Sadoulet.

 Journals

 The association publishes three journals, all of which are published by Wiley: